 Smith Rock State Park, Oregon

-Smith Rock is a world-renowned climbing destination that attracts climbers of every ability level.
-It is widely considered to be one of the top sport climbing areas in the country.
-The Crooked River lazily winds its way through the canyon, cutting a path through the cliffs and spires.
-To the west, the snow-capped volcanoes of the Cascade Range rise on the horizon, above the flat checkerboard of irrigated plains.
+Smith Rock State Park is a world-renowned climbing destination that attracts climbers of every ability level.
+The Crooked River winds its way through the canyon, and to the west, the snow-capped volcanoes of the Cascade Range rise on the horizon.
+Eagles’ nests in the rocks and the area is abundant with incredible wildlife.
 One of the most striking features is a prominent spire, Monkey Face.
 Given the dry and temperate climate, rock climbing is feasible most of the year.
+These regions are the ancestral lands of the Confederated Tribes of Warm Springs and the Tenino nations.

 Lower Salmon River, Idaho